Cheryl Kagan: Personal life

 During the mid-1990s, Kagan dated lobbyist Joel Rozner.
 A legislative ethics bill complicated their relationship, after Rozner had to report all money spent on Kagan to the State Ethics Commission.
-Rozner is now a partner for Annapolis-based firm Rifkin Weiner Livingston LLC.

 Kagan was married to David Spitzer, a Montgomery County public school teacher whom she met at a concert in Rockville, Maryland.
 The couple married on August 20, 2000, but are now divorced.

 Kagan is Jewish and is a member of Congregation Har Shalom.

 Kagan is a nationally ranked Scrabble player.
 In 2019, she lobbied the North American Scrabble Players Association to bring its annual Scrabble championship to Baltimore in 2020; however, the competition was cancelled amid the COVID-19 pandemic.
 The event finally happened in 2022.

 From 2017 to 2020, Kagan hosted the UnNaugural folk music concert at Montgomery College to raise funds for advocacy groups, including the ACLU, CASA de Maryland, and Planned Parenthood.
 She also hosts a podcast called Kibbitzing With Kagan, which interviews politicians relevant to state and local Democratic politics.